kuzzleio/documentation-old/src/sdk-reference/memory-storage/hmget.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array containing the specified fields values.
+Returns an array containing the specified fields values.